-32Studies of earnings correlation among children and their biological vs. adoptive parents find a somewhat larger role for nurture than would be implied by our estimates.
-Björklund et al. (2006) and Black et al. (2020) find that the correlation between earnings of adopted children and their adoptive parents is about 50 percent larger than the correlation between adopted children and their biological parents.
+30Studies of earnings correlation among children and their biological vs. adoptive parents find a somewhat larger role for nurture than would be implied by our estimates.
+Björklund et al. (2006) find that the correlation between earnings of adopted children and their adoptive parents is about 50 percent larger than the correlation between adopted children and their biological parents.